9 Negotiation Tips from Tech Execs

 You will have greater success in focusing the discussion and finding common ground if you understand the other party’s priorities as well as your own.

 A successful result means finding a win-win scenario where both parties walk away with pride, while laying the groundwork for a successful relationship.

 To close on Rajeev’s last point, in real life, negotiation doesn’t have a fixed ending.
 Most of us will cross paths multiple times.

-Going for an outcome that feels fair to both parties builds longer term trust and is more sustainable.
+Going for an outcome that feels good to both parties builds longer term trust and is more sustainable.

 ABOUT THE AUTHOR